Glen Williams Secondary Plan Review

 Several easily identifiable recent home rebuilds and new constructions were fumbled though lack of oversight and will provide a jarring reminder, for decades to come, of the long term impact of lax enforcement.

-bruce.fielding almost 4 years ago
+bruce.fielding over 4 years ago